AdobeDocs/audience-manager.de-DE/help/using/features/addressable-audiences.md

 ### Untersuchen von Drittanbieterdaten und Auswirkungen auf Übereinstimmungsraten

 Vor dem Kauf von Drittanbieterdaten für die Zielgruppenakquise können Kunden die Überschneidung mit anderen Datenanbietern überprüfen.
 Auf diese Weise können Sie eine fundierte Entscheidung treffen, bevor Sie neue Daten kaufen.
-Die ID-Synchronisierungen für erworbene Drittanbieter-Daten hängen nicht nur von der Überlappung Ihrer Daten, sondern von den Hostdrucken von Drittanbietern mit allen anderen [!DNL Audience Manager] Kunden ab.
-Ihr [!DNL Adobe] Berater kann Ihnen dabei helfen, weitere relevante Datenquellen zur Optimierung von Kampagnen zu identifizieren.
+The ID syncs for purchased third-party data rely not only on the overlap of your data but also on third-party providers’ footprints with all other [!DNL Audience Manager] customers.
+Your [!DNL Adobe] consultant can help you identify additional relevant data sources to optimize prospecting campaigns.

 ### Mobile Benutzer und Übereinstimmungsraten

-Beim Versuch, eine Verbindung zu einer Verbindung [!DNL Safari] oder mobilen App-Benutzern herzustellen, bei denen keine Drittanbieter-Cookies vorhanden sind, gibt es Lücken.
-Dadurch ist es schwierig, Benutzer mit einigen Partnern zu synchronisieren, da in den Medienbereitstellungsprotokollen nur solche [!DNL Adobe] IDs für synchronisierte Drittanbieter-Cookies bereitgestellt werden.
-Dies ist ein Grund dafür, warum [Sie niedrige Übereinstimmungsraten](../features/addressable-audiences.md#low-match-rates) für Ihre Ziele sehen können.
+There are gaps when trying to connect [!DNL Safari] or mobile app users where there are no third-party cookies present.
+That makes it difficult to sync users with some partners because only those [!DNL Adobe] IDs for synced third-party cookies are provided in the media delivery logs.
+This is a reason why you might see [low match rates](../features/addressable-audiences.md#low-match-rates) for your destinations.

-## Datumsbereiche in Adressierbaren Zielgruppen und Zielen {#date-ranges}
+## Date Ranges in Addressable Audiences and Destinations {#date-ranges}

-Lesen Sie die unten stehenden Abschnitte für verfügbare Datumsbereiche und wie Daten aus jedem Intervall in den Berichten für einen [!UICONTROL Addressable Audience] oder [!UICONTROL Destination].
+Read the sections below for available date ranges and how data ages out of each interval in the reports for an [!UICONTROL Addressable Audience] or [!UICONTROL Destination].

-## Verfügbare Datumsbereiche und Zeitzonen {#available-date-ranges}
+## Available Date Ranges and Time Zones {#available-date-ranges}

 <!-- addressable-audience-dates.xml -->

-Berichte für Ihre [!UICONTROL Addressable Audiences] und [Ziele](../features/destinations/destinations.md) verwenden dieselben Datumsbereichsintervalle.
+Reports for your [!UICONTROL Addressable Audiences] and [Destinations](../features/destinations/destinations.md) use the same date range intervals.
 Die Datumsbereichsoptionen umfassen:

 * [!UICONTROL Last 1 Day] (Dieses Intervall wird von Mitternacht bis Mitternacht des letzten 24 Stunden ausgeführt.
 Es handelt sich nicht um eine reale oder aktuelle Metrik.)
 * [!UICONTROL Last 7 Days]